ottorst/ottorst/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=ottorst" alt="ottorst" /></a> </p>

+<p align="left">About Me: Information Engineer specializing in fullstack and backend development at SoyHenry.com, also in knowledge management business strategies, with a master's degree in management and administration. of companies (MDD of the UAM).
+Focused on innovation, talent, sales of consulting projects, GdC models and implementation, design of complex interaction tech platforms.
+Experience in leadership, goal management, knowledge management and market competencies, new approaches, creativity and agile work.
+Thinking structure, excellent for organizing teams and companies, solving problems, analyzing, dividing them, relating fundamental parts and solving.</p>

+- LinkedIn: In order to know me [https://www.linkedin.com/in/ottoschmilinsky/]

+- My last and beautiful project, with SoyHenry: Backend [https://github.com/ottorst/pryback], FrontEnd [https://github.com/NAyalaB/pryfront], Compsition (not executable but spare) [https://github.com/ottorst/proyectofinal]

 - 🔭 I’m currently working on [Improve my skills in a soyHenry Bootcamp](https://www.soyhenry.com), and I'm dedicated to carry out projects that allow organizations to advance their long-term goals, make me grow as a programmer and above all: solve problems.

 - 🌱 I’m currently learning **NestJS, TypeScript, NodeJS, NextJS**